snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 ## What are the pros and cons of whitelisting for an influencer?
 As an influencer, there are several benefits to allowing a brand to whitelist your profile, as well as some potential drawbacks:
 ### Pros of whitelisting for an influencer
+-   Allowing a brand to whitelist your profile allows you to take advantage of their advertising budget and reach a larger audience
+-   The brand's advertisements will be shown to both your audience and their own, which means your profile will be exposed to more people
+-   You may see an increase in followers and likes on your page or profile
+-   It is an additional source of income for you, as you can charge a flat fee or a percentage per post
+-   You only need to create the content, as the brand handles everything else, including creating, running, and optimizing the ads.
 ### Cons of whitelisting for an influencer
+-   If you allow a brand to control your advertising, you may lose some control over the content shared under your handle
+-   By allowing a brand to whitelist your profile, you are sharing your audience, which you may have spent a long time building and earning trust from, with the brand.
 ## Why create an influencer whitelisting strategy?
 ### Amplified reach through advertising
 ### Optimized content through A/B testing